SimpleServices-Development/Binary-Translator/README.md

 ## Use Cases

-- Learning about binary and ASCII encoding.
+- Learning about binary encoding.
 - Sending encoded messages for fun.
 - Debugging or testing encoding in software development.